-Inspired by a traditional Indian recipe that combines two tasty, high-protein legumes, this already-vegan lentil and kidney bean curry makes a filling, quick, and easy dinner.
+Inspired by a traditional Indian recipe that combines two tasty, high-protein legumes, this vegan lentil and kidney bean curry makes a filling, quick, and easy dinner.
 The original recipe uses 15 to 20 ingredients, many of which are spices.
-For this nearly-instant version, I use any one of several vegan varieties of readymade Indian simmer sauces.
+This nearly-instant version uses any one of several vegan varieties of delicious readymade Indian simmer sauces.

 Whatever you add these sauces to takes on rich, complex flavors that can otherwise only be experienced at Indian restaurants (or if you actually follow the instructions of fine Indian home cooks; in the plant-based world, that would be Vegan Richa).

 Indian simmer sauces, which burst onto the market within the last few years, have been a game-changer for me.
 Look for them in the international foods aisles in supermarkets and in natural foods stores.

 Varieties come in a range of vegan options from mild to spicy, including Goan coconut, Kashmir curry, and Madras curry.
 My favorite for this particular recipe is Jalfrezi.

 Speaking of time-savers, organic canned brown lentils are tasty and hold their shape nicely.
 I never remember to cook lentils in advance of when I need them.
 But if you prefer to cook your own, directions follow the recipe box.